-- Climb up/down the steps facing the machine and holding the handrail to support your weight in a three point secure stance (hand and feet). - Never use the safety bar or control levers as hand holds.
+- Climb up/down the steps while facing the machine and holding the handrail and the steps to support your weight. - Never use the safety bar, control lever or protector (1) as hand holds.

 WALK-AROUND INSPECTION

 Perform the walk-around inspections once a day before starting the engine for the first time that day.